mikezano/zano-press/src/markdown/showcase/2025-06-14 Ace Of Spades.md

 # HTML Setup

-Nothing we need to do semantically here, it does happen to be a bunch of `<divs/>` can help us get a good structure.
-Its the naming of the `class` values that helps us make sense of things here
+Nothing we need to do semantically here, it does happen to be a bunch of `<divs/>` but the naming of the `class` values will help us make sense of what's what.

 ```html
 <div class="card-container">